glenrs/GugleTranslate/README.md

 docker run -it --rm --name gt glenrs/gugletranslate /bin/bash
 ```

-The folling three commands will allow for easy execution of the three implementations
+The following three commands will allow for easy execution of the three implementations

 1. Embedded Python3.6 in C11